-Some have argued that bitcoin’s supply cap will come up for debate over the next 100 years, or after 2140.
-If bitcoin actually becomes an important part of the global economic system, having a limit of 21 million coins could become problematic.
-Other parts of the bitcoin blockchain are likely to change as well in the coming decades, as they already have before.
-There may be changes to processing times, transaction fees, hard forks, and other protocol changes.
-It’s possible that bitcoin will run entirely differently in 100 years, that it will have disappeared completely by then, or that it will still be functioning the same way it is today.
+Some have argued that bitcoin’s supply cap will come up for debate during the next 100 years, or after 2140.
+If Bitcoin does become an important part of the global economic system, the limit of 21 million coins could become problematic.

+Moreover, other parts of the Bitcoin blockchain likely would change in the coming decades, as they already have before.
+There could be changes to processing times, transaction fees, hard forks, and other elements of the protocol.
+It’s possible that Bitcoin could function entirely differently in 100 years; that it would have disappeared entirely by then; or that it would still be functioning the same way it is today.

 Investing in Bitcoin

 You may be interested in investing in bitcoin while the market is still young.
 Or perhaps you want to stick with more traditional investments like stocks and precious metals.
 Either way, there are useful tools available to help you get started.
-SoFi offers cryptocurrency investing in an easy-to-use phone app.
+SoFi offers cryptocurrency trading in an easy-to-use phone app.

 Crypto: Bitcoin and other cryptocurrencies aren’t endorsed or guaranteed by any government, are volatile, and involve a high degree of risk.
 Consumer protection and securities laws don’t regulate cryptocurrencies to the same degree as traditional brokerage and investment products.
 Research and knowledge are essential prerequisites before engaging with any cryptocurrency.
 US regulators, including FINRA , the SEC , and the CFPB , have issued public advisories concerning digital asset risk.
 Cryptocurrency purchases should not be made with funds drawn from financial products including student loans, personal loans, mortgage refinancing, savings, retirement funds or traditional investments.
 Limitations apply to trading certain crypto assets and may not be available to residents of all states.

-Investment decisions should be based on an individual’s specific financial needs, goals and risk profile.
+Investment decisions should be based on an individual’s specific financial needs, goals, and risk profile.
 SoFi can’t guarantee future financial performance.
 Advisory services offered through SoFi Wealth, LLC.
 SoFi Securities, LLC, member FINRA / SIPC .
-The umbrella term “SoFi Invest” refers to the three investment and trading platforms operated by Social Finance, Inc. and its affiliates (described below).
+SoFi Invest refers to the three investment and trading platforms operated by Social Finance, Inc. and its affiliates (described below).
 Individual customer accounts may be subject to the terms applicable to one or more of the platforms below.